 Q: What is loft insulation made of?

-A: A: Some of the most common materials used are wool, rock mineral, fibreglass, and foam.
+A: Some of the most common loft insulation materials are wool, rock mineral, fibreglass, and foam.
 Each method of insulation works with different materials.

 Q: What does asbestos loft insulation look like?